Die First – Then Quit

 Their faces mutilated beyond recognition

-Without clothes I wasn't even sure who was who
+Without clothes I wasn't even sure who was who I mounded up some rocks over each

 To discourage varmints from lootin'